lentinj/tp-compact-keyboard/tp-tablet2/README.md

 * Enter pair mode: ``Fn``+``Delete``
 * Full reset: Turn off keyboard, pull power switch pressing ``Esc``+``Delete`` until status LED blinks Amber.
+  * There is also a paperclip hole next to the charging LED that also factory resets

 Dissassembly
 ------------